rdf-ext/documentation/README.md

 Rdf-ext is a JavaScript library for working with RDF.
 RDF is a graph data model by the [W3C](https://www.w3.org/standards/semanticweb/) and is widely implemented.
 If you are new to RDF have a look at our [Linked Data Training](https://github.com/zazuko/linked-data-training/blob/master/Resources.md), we assume some basic knowledge of RDF and its data model in this documentation.

-## What is the spec, where is the spec, why is there a spec
+## What is the RDFJS specification

 For many years there were multiple RDF libraries and interfaces available in the JavaScript world.
 In 2013 the [RDF JavaScript Libraries Community Group](https://www.w3.org/community/rdfjs/) was initiated.
 A result of this group is the [RDFJS specification](http://rdf.js.org/), a low-level interface for working with RDF and Linked Data in ECMAScript platforms like Web browsers and Node.js.

 All libraries described in this document are based on the RDFJS interface and read/write data structures defined in this specification.

-## What are the main packages, what do they do
+## What are the main packages & what do they do

 The RDFJS interface is a low-level interface specification.
 Next to the core-module `rdf-ext` we provide several other module categories that use the same interface: